erobot-dev/info/_posts/2021-12-14-erobot-app-usage.md

 ---
 layout: post
-title:  "Search Flow"
+title:  "How to controller robot with E-Robot App"
 date:   2021-10-21
-categories: design
+categories: docs
-permalink: design/search-flow
+permalink: erobot-app-usage
 responsible: Erobot
 ---

-# How to controller robot with E-Robot App
 > Note: Work on Android only

 ## 1: Install Erobot application